 Wild Animals and Wild Places

-Students will participate in ranger-led activities at the Discovery Cabin in Apgar, or at the 1913 Ranger Station in St. Mary depending on the field trip location.
+Students will participate in ranger-led activities at Apgar Nature Center in Apgar, or at the 1913 Ranger Station in St. Mary depending on the field trip location.
 They will also do activities in the forest next to the cabin/ranger station, and take a short hike to learn about wild places and wild animals in Glacier National Park.
 View our Wild Animals and Wild Places Field Trip Schedule to see a basic outline for the day.

 Glacier is a wild place that protects: wild animals, plants, waterways, scenery, and quiet places to sit and observe nature.
 The wild animals here depend on this wild place for their home and they have special body parts and behaviors that help them to live here without help from people.

 Grade Level: 1st grade

 Skills: Observe (using all senses), sort/classify, compare & contrast, role-play, match, count, communicate findings

 Duration: 4 hours

 Locations: Apgar Village and St. Mary

 Available Dates: Fall and Spring